aarangop/resume-mcp/README.md

 ## 📋 Prerequisites

 - Python 3.10 or higher
-- LaTeX installation (for PDF generation)
+- Docker or Podman (for LaTeX compilation service)
 - Node.js/npm (for MCP Inspector)
 - Obsidian (optional, for vault integration)
   - If not using Obsidian, you can use any directory on your file system, just